subhi05-ti/Learning_NLP/README.md

 Welcome to my Natural Language Processing (NLP) learning repository!
 This space contains my notes, explanations, experiments, and summaries of important NLP concepts that I am studying.

+🧠 What is NLP?

+Natural Language Processing (NLP) is a branch of Artificial Intelligence (AI) that enables computers to understand, interpret, and generate human language.